Artemiszty/warframe-linux/README.md

 1. Install wine-staging and wine dependencies (follow guide here for your distro):
 [How to get out of Wine Dependency Hell](https://www.gloriouseggroll.tv/how-to-get-out-of-wine-dependency-hell/)

-2. Install some tools you'll need for the script: winetricks, tar, git, curl, and wget packages for your distro.
+2. Install some tools you'll need for the script: winetricks, tar/untar, lzma/unlzma, curl, and wget packages for your distro.
+You'll have to search for these packages yourself as I do not have/know the package names for every distro.

 Option A: Download Lutris: